Logo: Excellence Strategy

 To the Website(externer Link) of the Joint Science Conference on the Excellence Strategy (in German only).

-Prior to the proposal phase, we requested initial declarations of intent for renewal proposals and updates to declarations of intent for new proposals: the aim here was to integrate any changes that had been introduced to the review process in the interim period.
+Prior to the proposal phase, initial declarations of intent were requested for renewal proposals and updates to letters of intent for new proposals: the aim here was to integrate any interim changes into the planned review process.
 The deadlines here were 29 January 2024 for renewal proposals and 15 April 2024 for new proposals.
-A total of 98 EXC proposals (from 41 institutions, including 57 renewals) were submitted by 22 August 2024.
-The proposals were reviewed between early October 2024 and mid-February 2025.
+98 EXC proposals (41 new proposals and 57 renewals) were submitted by 22 August 2024.
+The proposals were reviewed between early November 2024 and mid-February 2025.

-The funding decisions for the future Clusters of Excellence were made in a press release(interner Link) on 22 May 2025.
+The funding decisions for the future Clusters of Excellence were published in a press release(interner Link) on 22 May 2025.

-On 29 and 30 April 2021, the DFG Head Office invited members of the Clusters of Excellence from the first funding round, representatives of the universities, as well as members of the Committee of Experts and the Joint Science Conference to a joint discussion forum on the framework conditions for excellent research in Germany.
-The event offered the opportunity to exchange different perspectives on the funding programme, from the proposal process to the day-to-day work of the Clusters.
-The article(interner Link) (in German only) provides further insights.
+On 29 and 30 April 2021, the DFG Head Office invited representatives of Clusters of Excellence from the first funding round, university representatives and members of the Committee of Experts and the Joint Science Conference (Gemeinsame Wissenschaftskonferenz – GWK) to a meeting to discuss the framework conditions for excellent research in Germany.
+The event provided an opportunity to discuss various perspectives on the programme, dealing with a range of aspects from proposal preparation through to the practical work of the Clusters of Excellence.
+The report(interner Link) (in German only) offers further insights.

 The following contact persons are available at the head office of the DFG: